Do you need to know which is the best countertop oven, countertop convection oven, or even the best toaster oven now?

 The oven has four rack positions for flexible rack placement, higher or lower depending on what you are cooking and whether you are cooking with two racks.

 The user reviews are positive.
-The pizza function seems to work pretty smoothly and most like the interior size of this oven.
+The pizza function seems to work pretty smoothly and most like the interior size of this countertop.
+If you’re going to be making a lot of pizza, this is your option.
+Reviewers also liked the other cooking settings and the convection cooking in the Livenza.

 Like all of the ovens in this price range except Cuisinart, this oven comes with a 1-year warranty.
-Since it’s been recently introduced into the market durability is still unknown, but we still would recommend buying an extended warranty.
+Definitely buy an extended warranty.

 The Breville BOV650XL Compact Smart Oven is another quality Breville product.
 It is larger than the BOV450XL (see below) and smaller than the Breville Smart Oven Pro (see above).
-If want you to skip straight to the Amazon store to buy this oven click here.
 You can also see our detailed review of the Breville BOV650XL Compact Smart Oven here.

 This oven has 8 cooking modes and 1,800 watts of power.